-- (a) Readiness: Learning will take place more quickly and be more effective if the student is ready, interested and wants to learn. - (b) Objectives: The learning objectives (including those related to competency standards) should be clear to trainers and learners, and assessable to ensure they have been achieved. - (c) Active engagement: Learning is more effective if students actively work out solutions and do things for themselves, rather than being passively supplied with answers or merely demonstrated a skill. - (d) Association or Relevance: Learning should be related to current job experiences, noting similarities and differences to current practices. - (e) Formative evaluation: Learning should be confirmed by periodic practice or testing and feedback.
-Learning that is distributed over several short sessions, each ending in evaluation or practice, will be more effective than one long session.
+- (a) Readiness: Learning will take place more quickly and be more effective if the student is ready, interested and wants to learn - (b) Objectives: The learning objectives of the training (including performancethose related to competency standards) should be clear to those responsibletrainers and those involved; learners, and assessable to ensure they have been achieved. - (c) InvolvementActive engagement: Learning is more effective if students actively work out solutions and do things for themselves, rather than being passively supplied with answers or merely showndemonstrated a skill;. - (d) Association or Relevance: Learning should be related to pastcurrent job experiences, noting similarities and differences; to current practices. - (e) Formative evaluation: Learning rate: The rate of training should equal the rate at which an individual can learn (be confirmed by periodic practice or testing), with learning and feedback.
+Learning that is distributed over several short sessions rather, each ending in evaluation or practice, will be more effective than one long session being more likely to be retained;. - (f) Practice or Reinforcement: UsefulPractical exercises and repetition will help instil new learning; - (g) Intensity: IntenseImmediacy: Telling of intense, vivid or dramaticpersonal experiences capture the imagination and make more-may increase attention, relevance, and impact; - (h) Effectiveness: Experiences which Efficacy: Learning experiences that challenging but allow for success are more satisfying areand better for learning than those which are embarrassing or annoying.
+Approval might too easily lead to failure and create embarrassment.
+Receiving approval encourages learning;

-- (f) Practice or Reinforcement: Practical exercises and repetition will help instil learning. - (g) Immediacy: Telling of intense, vivid or personal experiences capture the imagination and may increase attention, relevance, and impact; - (h) Efficacy: Learning experiences that challenging but allow for success are more satisfying and better for learning than those which might too easily lead to failure and create embarrassment.
-Receiving approval encourages learning. - (i) Ongoing Support: The trainee's supervisor must be fully supportive of the training and must be able to maintain and reinforce it. - (j) Planning and evaluation: Training should be planned, carried out and evaluated systematically, in the context of organizational needs.
+- (i) Ongoing Support: The trainee's supervisor must be fully supportive of the training and must be able to maintain and reinforce it - (j) Planning and evaluation: Training should be planned, carried out and evaluated systematically, in the context of organizational needs.